andrewgioia/EchoPHP/README.md

 Call the `getStats()` method to return the user's inventory stats.
 This takes no parameters and sends an authenticated GET.

+### Lists

+#### Get a specific list

+With the list ID you can get a specific list and its attributes/cards by calling the `getList()` method and passing the list ID in.
+There is an optional second parameter that will return the list and cards formatted in HTML when you pass `true` in.

+#### Return all user's lists

+To get the full list of lists for a user call the `getAllLists()` method.
+This only takes one parameter for sort order, which can be `created`, `alpha_desc`, `alpha_asc`, or `last_edited`.
+The default is last_edited.

+#### Create a list

+Call the `createList()` method to create a new list.
+This requires a name for the list as the first parameter, with an optional description as the second parameter.

+This method returns the list ID of the newly created list, if it was successful.

+#### Edit a list

+You can edit a list if you have the list ID by calling the `editList()` method.
+It requires the list ID as the first parameter, then the name and description as the next two if you want to edit them.

+#### Toggle a list as activated or deactivated

+To toggle a list's status as activated or deactivated, call the `toggleListStatus()` method with the list ID as the first parameter.
+Pass in a `1` to flag it as active or a `0` to flag it as deactivated.

 ## Debugging

 To enable debugging mode, set the class property `$debug_mode` to true in `api.php`.
 This adds all auth, session, and requests/responses to the `$debug` property.
 Output that to view the current debugging log: